 Make sure that the wooden legs are NOT all the way down at the bottom of the bucket, otherwise you can see them afterwards.

 After 24 hours I turned the bucket carefully around and let it sit for an hour.
-After this rest, the bucket came off pretty easy and looked nice and smooth.
+After this rest, the bucket came off pretty easily and looked nice and smooth.
 Although one leg is not completely straight the table stands pretty solid.

 Then I sanded off the little cracks and smoothened the rim, which took me about 5 minutes because it looked pretty good already.